JinXiuDing/Dynamic-Physician-Scheduling-in-ED/readme.md

 # Dynamic Physician Allocation in Emergency Department: Experimental Data & Results
-This repository contains experimental data and solution results supporting the paper **"Dynamic Physician Allocation for Time-Varying Demand from Multi-Level Patients in the Emergency Department"**
+This repository contains experimental data and solution results supporting the paper **"Dynamic Physician Allocation in Emergency Departments among different rooms with Uncertain Patient Arrivals"**
 ## Repository Structure
 The repository is organized into two main directories: `data` (experimental input data) and `solution_results` (detailed results), corresponding to the numerical experiments in the paper.